-• MCHRC issued a non-competitive RFP on Thursday, April 15, 2021.
-A public call with potential applicants will be held on Wednesday, April 21, 2021 at 10:00 a.m.
-Applications will be streamlined and are due to MCHRC by 12:00 noon, Monday, May 10, 2021.
+• The MCHRC issued a non-competitive RFP on Thursday, April 15, 2021 in accordance with timelines provided by DBM guidance and feedback.
+A public call with potential applicants was held on Wednesday, April 21, 2021.
+Applications are streamlined and are due to MCHRC by 12:00 noon, Monday, May 10, 2021.
 Grant awards will be made in early June 2021.
 MCHRC will encumber funds by mid-June 2021 and process fund distributions in accordance with the timeline discussed with DBM leadership.